-My clients that are closing in on retirement look to where their children are living to help guide their decisions on where they in turn will live.
+My clients that are closing in on retirement look to where their children are living to help guide their decisions on where they, in turn, will live.
 Are you moving to a place that is more expensive or less expensive?
-Downsizing, does it work in major centres?
-Condo vs home ownership?
+Downsizing, does it work in major centers?
+Condo vs homeownership?
 Warm climate?
 In another Country for part of the year?
 How does that affect your benefits?

 Related article: Your home is your focal point in retirement

 4. How does your family fit into your retirement plans?

 My parents, for example, are in their late 70s and live in a smaller city.
 They have been retired for over 20 years and have no interest in leaving their town because of the grandchildren.
 “Not until the grandkids are grown,” says my Mom.
 They will stay put until the grandchildren are well on their way.
 Retirees have the opportunity to spend time with grandkids that they didn’t have time for when they were working.